bennyschmidt/llimo/README.md

-> ⚠️ This repo is a work in progress.
+> ⚠️ This project is a work in progress.
 For a more complete solution, please use [next-token-prediction](https://github.com/bennyschmidt/next-token-prediction).

 # llimo